foglamp/foglamp-rule-average/README.rst

 Exponential moving averages give more weight to the recent values compare to historical values.
 The smaller the EMA factor the more weight recent values carry.
-A value of 1 for facto will only consider at the most recent value.
+A value of 1 for factor will only consider at the most recent value.

 The Average rule is not applicable to all data, only simple numeric values